AbdullahMuhammed5/Frogger-Game/README.md

 This is Frogger game for Udacity front-end nanogedree.

 To access the game open the file index.html in your browser.
-Game will be loaded by engine.js and resourses.js and show up on index.html page
+Game will be loaded by engine.js which will generate the canvas. this canvas has its resourses from resourses.js and then canvas will show up on index.html page.

 **Basic Functionality** :